QuantiusBenignus/NoteWhispers/README.md

 `([ -f /dev/shm/ggml-tiny.en.bin ] || cp /path/to/your/local/whisper.cpp/models/ggml* /dev/shm/)`

 ##### "Installation"
-Place the main script **vm** somewhere in your PATH.
+(Assuming whisper.cpp is available and the main executable compiled; 'make' in the cloned repo) Place the main script **vm** somewhere in your PATH.
 Also create a symbolic link (in your PATH) to the compiled "main" executable in the whisper.cpp directory.
 For example, create it in your $HOME/bin> with `ln -s /full/path/to/whisper.cpp/main $HOME/bin/transcribe`.

 If you are using the GNOME integration (recommended), don't forget to: